Djokovic Opens Dramatic Court Battle To Stay In Australia - UrduPoint

 The team argued that Djokovic's claim of a positive PCR test on December 16, 2021 means he meets the criteria for a vaccine exemption under the guidance of Australia's immunisation advisory body.

-- 'I'm humbled' - But government lawyers rebuffed his arguments point-by-point and urged the judge to dismiss the case, with costs.
+- 'Unfair procedure' - But government lawyers rebuffed his arguments point-by-point and urged the judge to dismiss the case, with costs.

 Djokovic is unvaccinated and poses a risk to people and the health system in Australia, they said in a 13-page document lodged with the court Sunday.